onai/geokube/README.md

 This tool allows one to manage arbitrary distributed applications through Kubernetes on the cloud and perform chaos testing.
-The repository also includes, in the folder 'network-latency', an instance that allows measurement of network latencies between GKE locations and IP addresses around the world.
+The repository also includes an instance that allows measurement of network latencies between GKE locations and IP addresses around the world.

 # Table Of Contents